mohitpai/journey-optimizer.en/help/using/campaigns/content-experiment.md

     ![](assets/content_experiment_12.png)

-1. You can then choose to allocate precise percentage to each **[!UICONTROL Treatment]** or simply switch on the **[!UICONTROL Distribute evenly]** toggle bar.
+1. You can then choose to allocate a precise percentage to each **[!UICONTROL Treatment]** or simply switch on the **[!UICONTROL Distribute evenly]** toggle bar.

     ![](assets/content_experiment_13.png)

 1. Click **[!UICONTROL Save]** when your configuration is set.

-1. When your content experiment is ready to be sent, you can click **[!UICONTROL Review to activate]** to display a summary of the campaign.
+1. When your content experiment is ready, you can click **[!UICONTROL Review to activate]** to display a summary of the campaign.
 Alerts display if any parameter is incorrect or missing.

     ![](assets/content_experiment_15.png)